ErrayDineri/whatsappBot/README.md

 - Restart the application after changing `.env` values
 - Clear system-level environment variables if needed

+### Message Deletion Issues
+- Only messages sent during the current session can be deleted
+- Bot can only delete its own messages, not messages from other users
+- If deletion fails, check console logs for specific error messages
+- Rate limiting may cause delays between deletions (this is normal)

 ## 📁 Project Structure

 ```